mzhang28/blog/src/content/posts/2023-08-31-thoughts-on-organization/index.md

 [2]: https://git.mzhang.io/michael/logseq-calendar

+> [!NOTE]
-> Side note: this isn't sponsored in any way.
+> As an aside, this isn't sponsored in any way.
 While this post makes me sound
-> like just a Logseq shill, it's actually quite the opposite; I've been donating
+> like just a Logseq shill, it's actually quite the opposite: they're an
+> open-source project solely funded by donations.
+I've been donating to them
-> to them monthly on [Open Collective] and they've been actively developing
+> monthly on [Open Collective] and they've been actively developing really cool
-> really cool features!
+> features!

 [open collective]: https://opencollective.com/logseq